docker/buildx/docs/guides/bake/compose-file.md

----
-title: "Building from Compose file"
+# Building from Compose file
-keywords: build, buildx, bake, buildkit, compose
----

 ## Specification